Streets of New Capenna: Gameplay

 The Brokers were initially intended as a law enforcement group, but transformed into the corrupted legal entity during development of the set.

 The set includes a number of keywords, including Hideaway, first used in Lorwyn, that enables a player to look at a number of cards at the top of their library.

 Art

 Printed cards have different artistic styles.
 The land triomes are printed with the typical card frame, a full-art frame, and the "skyscraper" style introduced for this set.
 The "golden age" frame is applied to 45 tri-color cards in the set, and the foils have a distinct gilded, metallic sheen.

 Reception

 Writing for Paste, Cameron Kunzelman states that the set is "weirdly experimental on the creative side".
 In TheGamer, Joe Parlock states that the Art Deco setting is "vastly different from the high fantasy" typical of Magic.

 Stan Golovchuk states in a Polygon article that the set has aesthetics inspired by the 1927 film Metropolis.

+Head design Mark Rosewater stated "fans enjoyed the look and feel of the plane" but that "The plane was a little one-note, and the factions weren't distinct enough."